 Fisher-Price Laugh & Learn Servin' Up Fun Food Truck

-What child doesn’t love to play pretend—especially when there’s food involved?
-This incredibly imaginative food truck offers two sides of toddler-friendly play, complete with more than 20 removable toy pieces, plus plays more than 125 songs, sounds, and phrases to promote speech development.
+What child doesn’t love to play pretend, especially when there’s food involved?
+The Fisher-Price Laugh & Learn Servin' Up Fun Food Truck offers two sides of imaginative play, complete with more than 20 removable toy pieces.
+Plus, it plays more than 125 songs, sounds, and phrases to promote speech development.

 Melissa & Doug 20 Wooden Animal Magnets in a Box

-A simple, yet engaging toy with plenty of educational benefits, your child will love arranging their very own set of 20 zoo animals, whether it's on the floor or on a magnetic surface like the refrigerator.
+A simple yet engaging toy with plenty of educational benefits, your child will love arranging their very own set of 20 wild and pet animals, whether it's on the floor or a magnetic surface like the refrigerator.
 For the most valuable learning experience, play together, naming each animal and repeating the sounds they make.
 When you’re done, tuck everything into the sturdy wooden storage case.

 Hape Pound & Tap Bench with Slide Out Xylophone

 Introduce your little one to the wonders of creating music with this high-quality wooden toy.
-The multifunctional instrument can be played in a variety of ways—use it as a xylophone, a keyword, or shake the balls together like maracas.
+The multifunctional instrument can be played several ways: use it as a xylophone, a keyboard, or shake the balls together like maracas.
 No matter which way you play, benefits abound, including helping them practice dexterity, hand-eye coordination, and cause and effect.

-Always consult the packaging for the manufacturer’s recommended age.
-This guideline will help you determine whether the toy is safe and engaging enough (or too complicated!) for your child, says Kristin Morency Goldman, senior advisor of strategic communications for The Toy Association.
+Always consult the manufacturer's instructions for the recommended age.
+This guideline will help you determine whether the toy is safe and engaging enough (or too complicated) for your child, notes Kristin Morency Goldman, senior advisor of strategic communications for The Toy Association.

-When shopping, keep an eye out for toys with small parts that can be a choking hazard—generally these toys are labeled 3+, says Morency Goldman.
-Though two-year-olds seem much more advanced than babies and younger toddlers, they’re still too young to handle toys with very small parts.
+When shopping, keep an eye out for toys with small parts that can be a choking hazard—generally, these toys are labeled 3+, suggests Morency Goldman.
+Though 2-year-olds seem much more advanced than babies and younger toddlers, they’re still too young to handle toys with small parts.

-As any parent knows, babies and toddlers grow into new stages and their interests change in a flash.
+As any parent knows, babies and toddlers grow into new stages, and their interests change in a flash.
 Consider how long they’ll be able to use the toy you buy.
-And, whenever possible, look for toys with multiple applications, since these items will be more likely to hold your little one’s attention for longer periods of time.
+And, whenever possible, look for toys with multiple applications since these items will be more likely to hold your little one’s attention for a longer time.